-Vitamin K Deficiency Bleeding in the Newborn
+Vitamin K Deficiency Bleeding (VKDB) of the Newborn

-during the first few days and weeks of life.
-This condition used to be called hemorrhagic
+It most often happens during the first few days and weeks of life.
+But it can occur

-The following things may make it more likely for a baby to have this condition:
+These things may make it more likely for a baby to have this condition:

-- Not getting a vitamin K shot at birth.
+Not getting a vitamin K shot at birth.
 The American Academy of Pediatrics recommends that all newborns get a vitamin K shot.

 This can prevent severe bleeding.

-- Being breastfed only and not getting a vitamin K shot at birth.
-Breastmilk has less vitamin K than formula made with cow’s milk.
-The vitamin K shot will provide what a breastfed baby needs.
+Being breastfed only and not getting a vitamin K shot at birth.
+Human milk has less vitamin K than formula.
+Formula is made with cow’s milk and has

+added vitamin K. The vitamin K shot will provide what a breastfed baby needs.
+A birth

-Symptoms can occur a bit differently in each child.
+Symptoms can be different in each child.
 They can include:

-- Blood in your baby's urine
+Blood in your baby's urine

-- Oozing around your baby’s umbilical cord
+Oozing of blood from around your baby’s umbilical cord or circumcision site

 Bruising more easily than normal.
 This may happen around your baby's head and face.